Exciting toys Stone shop: Svatoslavova 554/1, Prague 4 - Nusle

 How to recognise genuine leather

 Recommendations and tips on how to know the real skin.
-Photos of skin under a microscope.
+Photos of animal skin under a microscope.

 Relatively reliable criteria for the recognition of synthetic leather and genuine leather regardless of treatment

-But unlike plastic, real leather will never boil or bubble.
+Unlike plastic, real leather will never start to boil or bubble.
 Burnt real leather smells just like burnt hair.
 Sometimes you can smell it when it burns, sometimes when you wipe the burned area with a wet finger.
-The skin should be flame tested only on the cheek (ideally with the reverse side covered for a small piece).
-In case of semi-soft skin you would burn the real skin on the reverse side ...:).
+The skin should only be flame tested on the upper side (ideally with the reverse side covered for a small piece).
+In the case of artificial leather, the reverse side may be made of real leather ...:).

 Criteria for the recognition of genuine skin with limited functionality